-Moving in general is never a completely stress-free process.
+Moving, in general, is never a completely stress-free process.
 However, hiring a moving company can mitigate some anxiety.
 Unexpected bumps in the road are part of the process as well.
-We get very similar questions from clients looking to move long distance.
+We get very similar questions from clients looking to move long distances.
 As such, this article is to help mitigate some of these questions and concerns.
-When faced with a long distance move, here are five common challenges and solutions below.
+When faced with a long-distance move, here are five common challenges and solutions below.

 Keep reading below!

-Solution: There are key differences between packing for a local and long distance moves.
-Moving companies want to ensure the safety of your items from point A to point B. However, when travelling hundreds of miles, the risk is greater that things will be damaged.
+Solution: There are key differences between packing for local and long-distance moves.
+Moving companies want to ensure the safety of your items from point A to point B. However, when traveling hundreds of miles, the risk is greater that things will be damaged.

 If it’s within your budget, professional packing is your best option.
-Experienced moving companies use specialized moving and packing materials for long distance moves specifically.
-Packing for a local move is much simple as the distances between locations is much shorter.
-When moving long distance there are a variety of extra precautions taken:
+Experienced moving companies use specialized moving and packing materials for long-distance moves specifically.
+Packing for a local move is much simple as the distances between locations are much shorter.
+When moving long-distance there are a variety of extra precautions taken:

 - Double wrapped furniture in shrink wrap and new/sterilized moving blankets.